The Importance of Environmental Sustainability

 And in 2023, countries across the world broke records for blistering temperatures.
 For example, Vietnam recorded its highest temperature ever at 111.3 °F in the south of Hanoi on 6th May, while Sanbao (a remote town in China) reached a national record of 125.96 °F. China’s capital even endured a temporary ban on outdoor work during its hottest month of the year.

 This all seems very bleak — but there is hope that we can change things around.
 That's why cities around the world have already started working towards environmental sustainability.
-Find out more by visiting our page on the nine greenest cities in the world
+We look at the best examples of this on our page The Nine Greenest Cities in the World

 People around the world have become disconnected from nature over the past century, so it's easy to forget how dependent we are on wildlife.